kubaam/Discord-AI-reply-selfbot/README.md

 - Generates short, friendly replies using GPT-4
 - Word blacklist to skip certain messages
 - Skips messages without real words (links or gibberish)
+- Handles a single queued reply at once to avoid floods
 - GUI (`config_gui.py`) to create the `config.json` file

 ---